 • WestJet: New seasonal service to St. John's, Newfoundland started on March 11 and runs until May 13

 The additional routes serve to boost FLL's overall capacity to connect travelers with more U.S. and international gateways.
 In December, JetBlue added a new seasonal service between FLL and Steamboat Springs, Colorado, which ran through March 30.
 That same month, Spirit also rolled out a new year-round service to Cali, Colombia, its fifth Colombian destination served from FLL.
 Meanwhile, Frontier resumed service between FLL and Islip, New York and Trenton, New Jersey in November.

 Updated: March 22, 2019

 Nearly two dozen markets, including first-time and existing FLL routes, saw new non-stop service in 2018, offering travelers even more U.S. and international gateway choices.
 Here's a quick list of what's to come and what's been added:

 - Starting Dec.
 15, 2018, through March 30, 2019, JetBlue Airways will offer seasonal service between FLL and Steamboat Springs, Colorado.
 JetBlue also added service to Grand Cayman, Cayman Islands, earlier this year.

 - Spirit Airlines began year-round flights to Cali, Colombia on Dec.
 20, marking its fifth Colombian destination from FLL.
 The airline has expanded several other services already: Asheville and Greensboro, North Carolina, in September; St. Croix, U.S. Virgin Islands, in June; Cap Haitien, Haiti, in April; and Guayaquil, Ecuador, in March.

-- Allegiant added new service to Flint, Michigan, in October.
+- Allegiant added a new route to Flint, Michigan, in October.